qwik-resume/qwik-resume/LINT.md

 ## [`lines-around-comment`](https://eslint.org/docs/latest/rules/lines-around-comment)
 - **What it does:** Requires empty lines before and/or after comments.
 - **Why:** Empty lines around comments can make the code more readable.
+- Leaving this off.
+Can be changed later if there is a good use case.

 ## [`lines-around-directive`](https://eslint.org/docs/latest/rules/lines-around-directive)
 - **What it does:** Requires empty lines before and after directive statements (like `'use strict'`).